 Be aware that you’re your own worst critic

 Your story is probably crap at the first draft stage.
 I’m just gonna be brutally honest.
 It’s probably crap unless you’re Wonder Writer.
 But it’s also probably not quite as bad as you think.
 (Quite.)
 Get several readers (I’d say about 3-7 is probably a good number) who you know will be honest with you and tell you what needs work and what needs to stay.
-This would probably be a beta-reader stage, generally once the first and maybe second draft is done (at least in my experience).
+This would probably be a alpha-reader stage, generally once the first and maybe second draft is done (at least in my experience).
 These people will help you see your story from a new perspective, whether they’re pointing out issues you hadn’t noticed or pointing out good things that you’ve been blind to after editing for too long and beginning to loathe your story.
 (If you do start to absolutely loathe your story, find the parts you do like – tiny as they may be – think about those, and take a break for a while.
 Editing when you hate your story does not go well.)

 What is the worst writing mistake you’ve made?
 How did you grow from it?